 Beware of forums and Reddit pages.
-Yes, they are useful and it’s always good to get the perspectives of fellow landlords.
 When it comes to legal questions or questions for which the answers have consequences, it’s not always possible to know who you’re talking to and how professional they are, you only have their word for it.
 It’s one thing to reach out and ask other landlords what colour they paint their walls, or in their experience what floor covering is best.
 However, if you’ve got questions about tenancy agreements, legal documents or the legalities of dealing with tenants you need to talk to a regulated professional.

 6. Educate Yourself

 Another speculate to accumulate trick.
-Knowing something about properties and the way they work can save time and heartache in the future.
+Knowing something about properties and the way they work can save time and difficulty in the future.

 If you were working for a large corporation and you oversaw the hiring, you’d want to know that your prospective employee knew what they were talking about.
 The same goes for your properties.
 How can you hire anyone to help with your properties if you have no way to gauge their level of knowledge and experience?

-If you learn about your properties and their maintenance on a regular basis, you’ll soon find that you spend less time being overcharged or hiring cowboys and more time being in control.
+If you learn about your properties and their maintenance on a regular basis, you’ll soon find that you spend less time being overcharged for services.
 It doesn’t have to be a huge commitment, leave yourself 15 minutes a day to read up about property management and maintenance.
 Over time your knowledge will build up and you’ll spend less time researching overall.

 7. Work Smart not Hard When it Comes to Finding New Tenants